 We can’t wait to build, learn, create, and grow with our STEM learners!

-The STEM Design studios are located on the Lower Level of Harsco Science Center.
-These newly-renovated labs will give visitors the opportunity to explore hands-on, inquiry based activities that allow for exploration of many different STEM activities.
+The newly-renovated STEM Design Studio labs are located on the Lower Level of Harsco Science Center and give visitors the opportunity to explore hands-on, inquiry based activities that allow for exploration of many different STEM activities.